Angelinis/VR_Escape_room_2021/README.md

 Tip: The building plane has a proportion of 6 meters in Real, and 10 in the plane 100%.
 Which provides a conversion rate of 0.60.

 The `Training Manager` script has been created to manage the training scene.
 It takes as inputs three empties: Scene1, Scene2, and Scene3.
 Besides that, it takes as input the `XR Origin` of the Scenes, because there are three different `XR Origin`.

+A `Wit AI` manager was included inside the game, this feature allows the user to use voice commands.